awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 end
 ```

 InSpec includes a collection of resources that help you quickly write checks and auditing controls\.
 InSpec uses the [InSpec Domain\-specific Language \(DSL\)](https://www.inspec.io/docs/reference/dsl_inspec/) for writing these controls in Ruby\.
 You can also use profiles created by a large community of InSpec users\.
 For example, the [DevSec chef\-os\-hardening](https://github.com/dev-sec/chef-os-hardening) project on GitHub includes dozens of profiles to help you secure your instances and servers\.
-You can author and store profiles in GitHub or Amazon Simple Storage Service \(Amazon S3\)\.
+You can author and store profiles in GitHub or Amazon S3\.

 ## How it works<a name="integration-chef-inspec-how"></a>

-Here is how the process of using InSpec profiles with Systems Manager Compliance works\.
+Here is how the process of using InSpec profiles with Compliance works:

 1. Either identify predefined InSpec profiles that you want to use, or create your own\.
 You can use [predefined profiles](https://github.com/search?p=1&q=topic%3Ainspec+org%3Adev-sec&type=Repositories) on GitHub to get started\.
 For information about how to create your own InSpec profiles, see [Chef InSpec Profiles](https://www.inspec.io/docs/reference/profiles/)\.

 1. Store profiles in either a public or private GitHub repository, or in an S3 bucket\.

-1. Run Compliance with your InSpec profiles by using the AWS\-RunInspecChecks SSM document\.
-You can begin a Compliance scan by using Run Command \(for on\-demand scans\), or you can schedule regular Compliance scans by using State Manager\.
+1. Run Compliance with your InSpec profiles by using the Systems Manager document \(SSM document\) `AWS-RunInspecChecks`\.
+You can begin a Compliance scan by using Run Command, a capability of AWS Systems Manager, for on\-demand scans, or you can schedule regular Compliance scans by using State Manager, a capability of AWS Systems Manager\.

-1. Identify noncompliant instances by using the Compliance API or the Systems Manager Compliance console\.
+1. Identify noncompliant instances by using the Compliance API or the Compliance console\.

 **Note**
 Note the following information\.
 Chef uses a client on your instances to process the profile\.
 You don't need to install the client\.
-When Systems Manager runs the AWS\-RunInspecChecks SSM document, the system checks if the client is installed\.
+When Systems Manager runs the SSM document `AWS-RunInspecChecks`, the system checks if the client is installed\.
 If not, Systems Manager installs the Chef client during the scan, and then uninstalls the client after the scan is completed\.
-Running the AWS\-RunInspecChecks document, as described in this topic, assigns a compliance entry of type `Custom:Inspec` to each targeted instance\.
+Running the SSM document `AWS-RunInspecChecks`, as described in this topic, assigns a compliance entry of type `Custom:Inspec` to each targeted instance\.
 To assign this compliance type, the document calls the [PutComplianceItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutComplianceItems.html) API action\.

 ## Running an InSpec compliance scan<a name="integration-chef-inspec-running"></a>

-This section includes information about how to run an InSpec compliance scan by using the Systems Manager console and the AWS CLI\.
+This section includes information about how to run an InSpec compliance scan by using the Systems Manager console and the AWS Command Line Interface \(AWS CLI\)\.
 The console procedure shows how to configure State Manager to run the scan\.
 The AWS CLI procedure shows how to configure Run Command to run the scan\.

-### Running an InSpec compliance scan with State Manager by using the console<a name="integration-chef-inspec-running-console"></a>
+### Running an InSpec compliance scan with State Manager \(console\)<a name="integration-chef-inspec-running-console"></a>

 **To run an InSpec compliance scan with State Manager by using the AWS Systems Manager console**